levicherrin/aws-web-hosting/README.md

 }
 ```

 Now create a new pipeline with the source as GitHub.
 This will require creating a github connection linked to your GitHub account/repository.
-Be sure to select the bucket created earlier for the artifact store and also the role just created to set permissions.
-Add a deploy stage and select the website bucket created in phase 1.
+Be sure to select the new bucket for the artifact store and also the new role to set permissions for this pipeline.
+Add a deploy stage and select the website bucket created previously.

 ### CloudFront
-Create a cloudfront distribution with a custom origin pointing to the domain name of the S3 bucket.
-Set the viewer protocol to 'redirect to https', the default root object to index.html, and use the default cloudfront certificate for SSL/TLS.

-Also  create an origina access control identity which will allow read only access to the S3 bucket.
+No changes required.

 ### Phase3

 ### Prerequisites

-1. Previous phase requirements.
+1. Completed previous phase(s).

 2. A registered custom domain name and a Route53 public hosted zone with name servers configured for the domain name.